 An investigator-initiated study led by David R. Wise, M.D., Ph.D. of the Perlmutter Cancer Center at NYU Langone Health is evaluating DKN-01 as a monotherapy and in combination with docetaxel in patients with advanced prostate cancer.
-This clinical trial is specifically targeting a biomarker-selected patient population in metastatic castration-resistant prostate cancer, or mCRPC, with elevated DKK1 levels. mCRPC patients who have progressed on one or more androgen receptor therapies will be screened for DKK1 elevation in their plasma or in a tumor sample.
+This clinical trial is specifically targeting a biomarker-selected patient population in metastatic castration-resistant prostate cancer, or mCRPC, with elevated DKK1 levels. mCRPC patients who have progressed on one or more androgen receptor therapies will be screened for DKK1 expression or Wnt activation.
 Up to 97 patients will be enrolled in a dose-escalation and then dose expansion cohorts.
 DKK1-positive, or DKK1+, mCRPC patients who have not received prior taxane chemotherapies will be treated with DKN-01 and docetaxel.
 DKN-01 will be given as a monotherapy to DKK1+ mCRPC patients who have progressed on or refused docetaxel treatment.